Skip to main menu Skip to main content Skip to footer

 Meet Your LASIK Surgeons

-The refractive expert surgeons at Eye Associates of New Mexico have over 75 years of combined experience and have performed thousands of procedures in our LASIK centers.
-Eye Associates is dedicated to offering state-of-the-art LASIK techniques such as custom, blade-free LASIK, PRK, implantable contact lens (ICL), and refractive lens exchange.
+The LASIK doctors at Eye Associates of New Mexico have over 75 years of combined experience and have performed thousands of procedures in our LASIK clinics.
+Eye Associates is dedicated to offering personalized care, state-of-the-art LASIK techniques, and the latest LASIK technology.